kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    run there.

-1. Generates the token that additional nodes can use to register themselves with the master in the future.
+1. Generates the token that additional nodes can use to register themselves with the primary control-plane in the future.
 Optionally, the user can provide a token via `--token`, as described in the
    [kubeadm token](/docs/reference/setup-tools/kubeadm/kubeadm-token/) docs.